-It’s well known that the Google Cloud is taking off and it has no plans of slowing down its rising growth.
+It’s well known that Google Cloud is taking off and has no plans to slow down its rising growth.
 That being said, Google Cloud SQL is definitely worth a try especially because you are bound to find yourself working on projects where the benefits will outweigh the limitations.
 Or maybe the Google Cloud SQL just might be the database solution you need because the limitation falls insignificant for your project or operations.
 So this brings us to the end of this Google Cloud SQL tutorial.
 If you are looking to take your Google Cloud skills further, check out our Google cloud certification training program.

 I hope you found this Google Cloud SQL tutorial informative, keep visiting to quench your thirst for more Google Cloud blogs!